Coldwire By Chloe Gong (Book Review) (1)

 Worldbuilding and Themes

 Gong’s world is thick with technological imagination and socio-political tension.
 The divide between upcountry and downcountry mirrors real-world inequality taken to an electrifying extreme.
-Virtual escape becomes a commodity, accessible only to those who can pay.
+Virtual escape-by-lisa-harris/”>escape becomes a commodity, accessible only to those who can pay.
 Meanwhile, the physical world crumbles, ignored by those who prefer digital comfort.

 The novel also weaves in themes of: